Alvasalkert/Medication-analysis/README.md

 Scope: Project 2 - We need medication
  Define what the End goal should be.
-Our overall goal is to enable the user to select a specific medication to be able to compare the price per milligram per product.
+Our overall goal to make a table of the price per milligram per product and markup.
 Prices (purchase price and sale price)
 Measurements

 Process
 Access the Data
-Translate the Data from French to English (maybe Swedish as well) Clean the Data in suitable program depending on the format (Excel, SQL or Python) View the data to see what aspects are relevant
+Translate the Data from French to English
+Clean the Data in suitable program depending on the format (Excel, SQL or Python) View the data to see what aspects are relevant
 Query the data